LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 · No (or I'll add it later)
 ```

-In this case we are using a HTML5Up theme with some Unsplash photos so we want to reuse the theme we made.
+In this case we are using a HTML5Up theme with some Unsplash photos so we want to reuse the theme we got.
 Not have to create a new one and fiddle with the styling.
 Select no.

 Now just select done.
 We can install plugins later.